nosas/blog/minimax_mancala/article.md

 The minimax agent plays naively due to its weak heuristic evaluation method.
 With a stronger evaluation method, the Agent could prioritize chaining re-turns or captures and win the game much quicker.

-Moreover, Agents with shallow depths (small `d`) often play single-scoring moves instead of chaining re-turns to maximize its scoring outcome.
+Moreover, Agents with shallow depths (small `d`) often play single-scoring moves instead of chaining re-turns to maximize their scoring outcome.
 This is more-or-less expected behavior due to two parts:

 1. The minimax algorithm is **minimizing the maximum loss in a worst-case scenario**, not maximizing its score